Vladimir Petrović

-Vladimir Petrović (Владимир Петровић, /sh/; born 1 July 1955) is a Serbian football manager and former player.
+Vladimir Petrović (Владимир Петровић, /sh/; born 1 July 1955) is a Serbian former football manager and player.

 He is widely known domestically by his nickname Pižon (Пижон), after the French for pigeon.

 Club career

 During his playing career, he mostly played for Red Star Belgrade and is one of the five Zvezdine zvezde (The Stars of Red Star) — the legends of the club.

 He started out at Red Star making his debut in 1971, at the age of 16.
-With the team, he won four Yugoslav League Championship titles, one Yugoslav Cup and reached the final of the 1979 UEFA Cup Final, losing to Borussia Mönchengladbach.
+With the team, he won four Yugoslav First League titles, one Yugoslav Cup and reached the 1979 UEFA Cup final, losing to Borussia Mönchengladbach.
 In 1980, he was named the Yugoslav Footballer of the Year.

 In 1982, he moved abroad, and briefly played for Arsenal; he joined the London side in December 1982 and made 22 appearances in the 1982–83 season.
 At Arsenal he had a brief but memorable career and helped them reach the semi-finals of both domestic cups (losing both to Manchester United).
 He scored twice in the league against Stoke City and West Ham United and once in the FA Cup quarter final against Aston Villa.
 In June 1983 he left Arsenal and subsequently played for Brest and AS Nancy in France, and Royal Antwerp (1) and Standard Liège (16) in Belgium.
 In all he played 526 matches for the clubs.

 International career

-He also represented Yugoslavia 34 times and played in the 1974 World Cup and 1982 World Cups.
+Petrović represented Yugoslavia 34 times and played in the 1974 World Cup and 1982 World Cups.
 His final international was an October 1982 European Championship qualification match away against Norway.